Skip to main content

 8.3 Staff

-All staff have a responsibility to keep to the requirements of this data protection policy and our related procedures and processes.
+All staff have a responsibility to keep to the requirements of this data protection policy and our related procedures and processes, including our Internal Data Protection Compliance Framework.
 Managers are responsible for making sure that staff within their teams are aware of and keep to this.
-If you become aware of a data protection issue you must report it promptly to the data protection officer or equivalent role holder.

-If you do not adhere to this data protection policy and its associated policies and procedures, we may take disciplinary action against you.
+If staff do not adhere to this data protection policy and its associated policies and procedures, we may take disciplinary action against them.

 8.4 Volunteers, members and local Scouting

-We expect you to keep to data protection legislation and this data protection policy, and to follow the relevant rules set out in our Policy, Organisation and Rules (POR).
+We expect all volunteers to keep to data protection legislation and to follow the relevant rules set out in our Policy, Organisation and Rules (POR).
+We provide general guidance and signposting to local Scouting, including online resources such as our Scout Unit Data Protection Toolkit.

-The local Executive Committee (trustees of local Groups, Districts, Areas, Counties, Countries and so on) has overall responsibility for keeping to data protection regulations.
+The local Trustee Boards (trustees of local Groups, Districts, Areas, Counties, Countries and so on) have overall responsibility for adhering to data protection legislation.

-We may keep information for different periods of time for different purposes as required by law or best practice.
+We may keep information for different periods of time for different purposes as required by law or business requirements.
 Individual departments include these time periods in their processes.
-We make sure we store this in line with our Data Retention Policy https://www.scouts.org.uk/about-us/policy/data-retention-policy/.

 Under data protection law, individuals have a number of rights in relation to their personal data.

-(b) The right of subject access: If you want a copy of the personal data we hold about you, you have the right to make a subject access request (SAR) and get a copy of that information within 30 days.
+2. The right of subject access: If you want a copy of the personal data we hold about you, you have the right to make a Subject Access Request (SAR) and get a copy of that information

-(e) The right to restrict processing: In certain circumstances where, for lawful or legitimate purposes we cannot delete your relevant personal information or if you do not want us to delete it, we can continue to store it for restricted purposes.
+5. The right to restrict processing: In certain circumstances where, for lawful or legitimate purposes, we cannot delete your relevant personal information or if you do not want us to delete it, we can continue to store it for restricted purposes.
 This is an absolute right unless we have a lawful purpose to have it that overwrites your rights.

 The Scout Association